Amortized Active Generation of Pareto Sets: Incorporating User Preferences

 These unit vectors capture the relative emphasis among objectives in a single geometric object.
 Given a trained model, a user can specify their own preferences via $\prefr_{\star} = g(\tars_{\star})$ and our approach will generate solutions from $\qrobc{\qparam}{\obs}{\prefr_{\star}}$.
 Importantly, our generative model needs to enforce that generated samples respect a user's desired trade-off.
 Therefore, we define an \emph{alignment indicator}, $\lablu \in \{0, 1\}$, that labels each $(\obs, \prefr)$ pair as `aligned' if it achieves correct projection onto the preference direction.
 We will make clear the need for this indicator variable in the next section.

 Preference directions generalize (convex) scalarization weights to a (non-convex) generative setting: any $\boldsymbol\lambda$ can be mapped to a unit-norm vector $\mathbf{u} = \boldsymbol\lambda / \|\boldsymbol\lambda\|_2$, and conversely each $\mathbf{u}$ induces a unique normalized weight.
-By conditioning on $(\prefr, \lablu)$ rather than $\pweights$ alone, our generative Pareto-set model becomes both more flexible (no retraining for new trade-offs) and more faithful to non-dominance structure.
+In fact \citep{cheng2016reference, chugh2018surrogate} use ``reference vectors'', which are similar to our $\prefr$, for scalarization of objectives and to promote diversity for \glspl{moea}.
+By conditioning on $(\prefr, \lablu)$ rather than scalarizing by $\pweights$, our generative Pareto-set model becomes both more flexible (no retraining for new trade-offs) and more faithful to non-dominance structure.
 We visualize these preference direction vectors in \autoref{fig:pareto_projection}.